 MP political crisis: Jyotiraditya Scindia quits Congress after meeting PM Modi, Amit Shah

-The Congress leader said in his resignation letter that the path has been ‘drawing itself out’ over the last year.
+The state government is also in chaos as 17 MLAs have been incommunicado and reports claim they are likely to resign too.

 Congress leader Jyotiraditya Scindia on Monday quit the Congress party after meeting Prime Minister Narendra Modi and Union Home Minister Amit Shah in Delhi.
+However, Congress expelled him for “anti-party activities” minutes after Scindia made public his resignation letter addressed to Congress President Sonia Gandhi.

-“Having been a primary member of the Congress party for the last 18 years, it is now time for me to move on,” Scinda said in his resignation letter to party chief Sonia Gandhi.
-He said the path has been “drawing itself out” over the last year.
+“Having been a primary member of the Congress party for the last 18 years, it is now time for me to move on,” Scindia said.
+The resignation letter, dated March 9, 2020, states “this was a path that has been drawing itself out over the last year”.

+“While my aim and purpose remain the same as it has always been from the very beginning, to serve the people of my state and country, I believe I am unable to do this anymore with this party,” the former Union minister added.
+“To reflect and realise the aspirations of my people and my workers I believe it is best that I now look ahead at a fresh start.”

 Scindia is said to be upset as he was neither made the state Congress unit chief – a post still held by Madhya Pradesh Chief Minister Kamal Nath – nor assured of a Rajya Sabha berth.